lenny

 3. Share your insights with a partner or small group.

 Explain the instructions for the Self-Care Bingo Game.
 Encourage teachers to think broadly about what constitutes self-care for them.
+Remind them this activity is now 5 minutes.
+(Visual Suggestion: A playful image of a bingo card or people engaging in lighthearted activities.)

 Your Personal Wellness Action Plan